DEmodoriGatsuO/powerapps-azure-openai-text-to-speech/README.md

 - **Featured Audio**: The main audio file is showcased at the top.
 - **Other Audios**: Additional audio files are listed below in a two-column grid layout, each with a label.

-## Contributing

-Feel free to submit issues and pull requests for improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.